Thomas-m-Butterworth/calculator-rn/README.md

 ## Future Improvements
 🔹 **More Testing** – While utility functions are covered, UI and interaction tests need improvement (testID usage has been initiated).
-🔹 **Optimize State Management** – Some `set` functions in Zustand remain unused but could support future app scaling.
+🔹 **Optimize State Management** – Some `set` functions in Zustand remain unused but could support future app scaling - these have however proved useful in debugging.
 🔹 **Fix Require Cycle Warning** – `src/hooks/index.ts -> src/hooks/useThemeColor.ts -> src/hooks/index.ts` is not breaking but should be refactored.

 ## Assumptions
 - Users will perform both integer arithmetic and floating-point calculations.
+(It is very difficult to use a calculator without encountering a decimal point)
 - Users rely on system settings for theme switching.
-- Basic operations are sufficient—advanced mathematical functions are out of scope.
+- Basic operations are sufficient.
+Advanced mathematical functions are out of scope.

 ## Running the App
 ### **1. Clone the Repository**